wizardamigos/organization/CONTENT/schedule.markdown

 ---
-title: Schedule
-type: infobox
-tags:
-  - English
-  - German
+{
+  "title"     : "Schedule",
+  "type"      : "infobox"
+  "languages" : [
+    "english",
+    "german"
+  ],
+  "roadmap"   : {
-comment: goal - event emitter + bookmark bar app to subscribe
+    "summary"   : "goal - event emitter + bookmark bar app to subscribe", "issues"    : []
+  },
+  "custom"    : {
+    "#!PayButton" : "<!-- html to replace the anchor with -->", }
+}
 ---

 ---
 [](#english)
 # Sessions of Wizardry

 ## Come meet us and see if you like the magic we do.

 Currently we organize 2 sessions per week.
 Every magic session accepts **up to 10 learners** and is run by at least 2 higher-level wizards.
 We also offer everyone a **free trial session**.
 [Apply here](mailto:wizard@amigos.institute) and check if you like it.